xding78/Sharing/glossary_draft.rst

 .. _blockchain explorer:

 **Blockchain Explorer** |br|
-is a type of tool, which is used to check the past or current transactions on a blockchain.
+Blockchain explorer is a type of tool, which is used to check the past or current transactions_ on a blockchain.
 Also, it provides you with more details like transaction growth and network hash rate.
 By understanding blockchain explorer, you can enhance your knowledge about blockchain definitions.

 .. _block reward: